 - "Revolution 9" is perhaps their edgiest track ever officially released.

-- "Helter Skelter" is basically a proto-Thrash Metal song.
+- "Helter Skelter" is basically a proto-Thrash Metal song (the earlier, slower outtake is a bit closer to proto-Doom Metal).

 - Department of Redundancy Department: In "I Will", Paul promises to "love you forever and forever".